saucepoint/v4-axiom-rebalancing/README.md

 ---

-> Trade the vol with the comfort of a warm blanket

 Because Axiom is used to observe market conditions, liquidity providers do not need to run their own infrastructure or delegate their capital to trusted managers. *Anyone* could modify your position (as long as market conditions are met)

 Any actor can: